 WHAT IS THE DEAL WITH SALES TAX?

 There are a lot of misunderstandings about sales tax, understandably.
 I photograph weddings outside of Minnesota and outside of the United States.
 For weddings in Minnesota, the required state tax will apply because I have to pass it along to the state, as required by law.
 For weddings in other states and in other countries, your wedding is tax exempt.
 I thought you might like that!

 HOW DO WE reserve you for our wedding?

 HOW MANY PHOTOS DO WE GET?

 There are countless factors that determine quantity, like the number of guests, number of locations, specific customs, the duration of your wedding, etc. For a 6 hour wedding, I typically deliver 400-600 images.
 My editing rule is simple: if they aren't awesome, I toss 'em.
 I will give you everything I think you will want, but I think the best photos can be diluted if they are in a sea of duplicates or less successful photographs.
 One analogy that seems to work well is when you think of your favorite movie.
-Telling a story effectively determines the length of the movie.
+Telling a story effectively through editing determines the length of the movie.
 If you love it the way your favorite movie is currently edited, you probably would like it less if it was another hour longer and included discarded plot and scenes irrelevant to the story.